TheOzBargainer/OzBargain-Repo/README.md

 # OzBargain-Repo
-Just a non-functioning OzBargain clone.
+A non-functioning OzBargain clone.

+The aim of this repo is to helping users learn github, and how to contribute with Pull Requests.